 Get ready for a loooooong list of stuff.
-Most of the stuff on this list is classified as Shojo Anime, meaning it’s marketed towards a younger, female audience.
-And when I started watching these things, I expected a lot of platonic love and friendships, but I got SO much more.
+Most of the stuff on this list is classified as Shojo Anime, I’m still not solid on the meaning of it all but it’s marketed towards a younger, female audience.
+And when I started watching these things, I expected a lot of platonic love and friendships.
+I got SO much more.

-8. My Love Story – This is “Mad About You” but in anime and in high school.
+11.)
+My Love Story – This is “Mad About You” but in anime and in high school.
 It moves slowly and sweetly, but you hardly notice because of all the funny stuff that goes on.
-Oh how I love Takeo’s enthusiasm.
+Oh, how I love Takeo’s enthusiasm.
+I love how the girl is the sexual aggressor.
+Everything physical in their relationship seems to come from her.
 It’s infectious.
 Every episode is fun to watch.

 all the time.
 Having said that, I really did like her.
 I couldn’t stop watching this one until I had finished it, so it destroyed my life for a couple of weeks and made me cry like a damn baby.
 Watch this if you hate yourself and love emotional angst.